U.S. Civics and Government Unit (3 Branches of Government and More!)

-We are doing a unit on Civics and Government and I made these worksheets and activity cards for the kids because I couldn’t find a homeschool unit that covered everything I wanted to include.
+We are doing a Civics and Government Unit.
+I made this packet for the kids because I couldn’t find a homeschool unit that covered everything I wanted to include.
 Not only are we covering the 3 branches of government, the Constitution and “basic facts” about the U.S., but we’re also going to cover some new material (for us)… how State and Local governments work, what the federal, state and local governments do for us, and what kinds of taxes we pay to help keep the government running.

 3 Branches of Government: